Erection problems - aftercareErectile dysfunction - self-care

 For many men, lifestyle changes can help with ED.
 For example, alcohol and illegal drugs may make you feel more relaxed.
 But they can cause ED or make it worse.
 Avoid illegal drugs, and consider limiting the amount of alcohol you drink.

 Smoking and smokeless tobacco can cause narrowing of blood vessels all over the body, including those that supply blood to the penis.
 Talk to your provider about quitting.

 Other lifestyle tips include:

 - Get plenty of rest and take time to relax.

-Talking with Your Partner
+Talking With Your Partner

-Drugs, Herbs, and Supplements
+Medicines, Herbs, and Supplements

-- Sildenafil (Viagra) should be taken on an empty stomach; (Levitra) and tadalafil (Cialis) may be taken with or without food.
+- Sildenafil (Viagra) should be taken on an empty stomach.
+(Levitra) and tadalafil (Cialis) may be taken with or without food.

 - These drugs should not be used more than once a day.

 - Common side effects of these medicines include flushing, upset stomach, headache, nasal congestion, back pain, and dizziness.